Dems walk, stop Texas GOP’s sweeping voting restrictions

 Texas is the last big battleground in Republicans’ campaign to tighten voting laws, driven by former President Donald Trump’s false claims that the 2020 election was stolen from him.
 Georgia and Florida have also passed new voting restrictions, and Biden on Saturday had unfavorably compared Texas’ bill to election changes in those states as “an assault on democracy.”

 Under revisions during closed-door negotiations, Republicans added language to the 67-page measure that could have made it easier for a judge to overturn an election.
-The bill would have also eliminated drive-thru voting and 24-hour polling centers, both of which Harris County, the state’s largest Democratic stronghold, introduced last year.
+The bill would have also eliminated drive-thru voting and 24-hour polling centers, both of which Harris County introduced last year.
+Houston is in Harris County, the state’s largest Democratic stronghold.

 Major corporations joined the backlash, including Texas-based American Airlines and Dell, warning that the efforts could harm democracy and the economic climate.
 But Republicans shrugged off their objections, and in some cases, ripped business leaders for speaking out.
 By the time the Texas bill was poised to pass over the Memorial Day weekend, the opposition from businesses had grown faint.